Mixing Cocaine And Caffeine: Side Effects And Risks

 While cocaine poses a lot of risks every time you use it, caffeine on its own is extremely commonplace and rarely poses any danger because people rarely consume enough caffeine to cause an overdose.

+When the two are mixed, however, caffeine can elevate the effects of cocaine to a dangerous level.
 Not only will the high be more intense, but it may also come on faster.
 The result is that cocaine becomes more addictive in nature.
+People using it may even stop using cocaine on its own, because they have become used to the stronger high that they feel when caffeine is added.

 Side Effects Of Using Cocaine And Caffeine Together

-Side effects of cocaine include:
+Side effects of cocaine and caffeine may include:

 • chest pain